MR

 Let’s get started.

-Tangerine Mortgage Overview
+An Overview of Tangerine Mortgage

-Tangerine Bank is a digital bank dedicated to simplifying Canadians’ daily banking.
+Today, Tangerine operates independently as a complete single subsidiary.
+It works as a digital bank dedicated to simplifying Canadians’ daily banking.

-Furthermore, it is one of Canada’s largest digital banks, with more than 2 million customers and about $40 billion in net assets.
+Unlike traditional banks, Tangerine Bank doesn’t have physical branches; it’s an online-based bank that can be accessed anywhere and anytime.
+It is one of Canada’s largest digital banks, with more than 2 million customers and about $40 billion in net assets.

 Tangerine Bank provides flexible, innovative, accessible and competitive everyday banking products and services to its clients.
 This includes: